 “I don’t think about what camera I should use that much.
 I just pick up the one that looks nicest on the day”— William Eggleston

 There are also subsets of used cameras called demo and refurbs.
-From time to time camera stores offer demo gear so it pays to have a sales person you work on a regular basis to keep you informed of these bargains.
-Refurbs are similar but somebody may have previously owned it and there may or may not be a camera warranty in the package.
+From time to time camera stores offer demo gear so it pays to have a sales person that you work on a regular basis to keep you informed of these bargains.
+Refurbs are similar but somebody may have previously owned it and there may or may not be a factory camera warranty in the package.
 Used cameras are available from many sources.
-For more than twenty-five years, I have purchased used equipment from KEH Camera and they remain a dependable source of used gear for me.
+For more than twenty-five years, I’ve purchased used equipment from KEH Camera and they remain a dependable source of used gear for me.

 Local camera stores, if you’re lucky enough to have one, often have a selection of used gear and some camera clubs or organizations sponsor photo shows where you can actually see, hold and buy used gear.
 Don’t forget that your friends are a good source of used cameras too.
 It’s a win-win for both of you.

 I’ve sold some cameras and lenses on eBay as well as purchased a few, some from as far away as Japan.
 I recently purchased a Panasonic Lumix GX-1 via eBay for an infrared project.
 And while the bargains that abounded in eBay’s early years have pretty much disappeared, it remains a great place to buy hard-to-find items.

 The final point is that I don’t care if the cameras I buy are used because I’m going to use them anyway.
 It’s like getting a door ding in a new car, the first one is painful but you soon get over it.
 With used equipment—cars or cameras—I don’t mind if maybe they already come with that “first dent,” now I can just use it happily shooting and making photographs.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.